AlgoMaster Logo

 Here are the most common failure modes:

-3. Wrong types: A number comes back as a string, or a boolean as "yes"/"no"
+3. Wrong types: A number comes back as a string, or a boolean comes back as "yes".

-4. Failed validation rules: A rating of 11 when the schema says max is 5
+4. Failed validation rules: A rating is 11 when the allowed maximum is 5.

-5. Hallucinated values: The LLM invents data that was not in the source text
+5. Unsupported facts: The model fills in a value that was not in the source text.

 Retry with Error Feedback